ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page3.md

 ## Understand KleidiAI's operation

 Next you will look at the KleidiAI's reference implementation in the example file to understand with the micro-kernels do to accelerate AI inference.
-The reference implementation is easier to understand by looking at the code and functionally equivilant to KleidiAI's actual micro-kernels.
+The reference implementation is easier to understand by looking at the code and functionally equivalent to KleidiAI's actual micro-kernels.
 Links to KleidiAI's specific micro-kernel routines will also be included.

 We'll look at three main routines:
 1. Quantizing & Packing the RHS matrix